jrsquire1/NCDR_LAAO_DataEngineering/README.md

 Python, Apache Spark, and the Fabric data ecosystem were used in creating this project.

 LAAO procedures are newer procedures and an emerging medtech field.
 The procedure seeks to reduce risk of stroke and need for long term medications in patient with the heart arrhythmia known as Atrial Fibrillation.
+The data in this project contains pre-operative, intra-operative, post-operative and long term follow up details on the procedure that allow teams to better understand treatment modalities and how to improve outcomes in this patient population.